makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

   imageAlt: Bot detection radar
   imageTitle: Bot detection radar
 ---
-In 2020, [more than one-third](https://ppcprotect.com/how-many-of-the-internets-users-are-robots/) of internet traffic was **bot traffic**.
-Some of these bots serve a useful purpose as search engine crawlers, uptime monitors, and podcast feed fetchers.
+In 2020, **[more than one-third](https://ppcprotect.com/how-many-of-the-internets-users-are-robots/) of internet traffic was bot traffic**.
+Some of these bots serve a practical purpose as search engine crawlers, uptime monitors, and podcast feed fetchers.
 Others attempt to impersonate real users, steal data, or fill your website's comments with spam.

-Unfortunately, **bad bot detection** is really hard because these malicious bots are good at impersonating legitimate users.
+Unfortunately, bot detection is challenging because these malicious bots are good at impersonating legitimate users.

 > "Sophisticated bots look and act like humans when they visit websites, click on ads, fill out forms, take over accounts, and commit payment fraud...causing billions of dollars in losses to companies and impacting the customer experience." - [Dan Lowden](https://www.techradar.com/news/sophisticated-bots-pose-a-massive-threat), CMO at White Ops

-On top of that, [browsers have added privacy measures](/blog/browser-fingerprinting-privacy/) that make it harder for programmers to consistently identify real traffic from bot traffic.
-Fortunately, there are some proven methods to stand up to bots in your web application.
+On top of that, [browsers have added privacy measures](/blog/browser-fingerprinting-privacy/) that make it harder for programmers to identify real traffic from bot traffic consistently.
+Fortunately, some proven methods exist to stand up to bots in your web application.

-In this article, I'll introduce a few common bot detection techniques, and I'll show you how to implement bot detection and threat mitigation using [Fingerprint](/), one of the most robust open-source fingerprinting libraries available.
+In this article, I'll introduce a few standard bot detection techniques and show you how to implement bot detection and threat mitigation using [Fingerprint BotD](https://fingerprint.com/products/bot-detection/), one of the most robust open-source fingerprinting libraries.

 ## Bot Detection Techniques

-Good bots will [declare themselves in the `User-Agent` HTTP header](https://websiteadvantage.com.au/Request-HTTP-Header-Info) so that you can filter them out of your logs.
+Good bots will [declare themselves in the User-Agent HTTP header](https://websiteadvantage.com.au/Request-HTTP-Header-Info) so that you can filter them out of your logs.
 Unfortunately, malicious bots aren't easy to spot.
 If not detected and deterred, bad bots can fill your access logs, scrape proprietary data from your site, steal from your users, and bog down your servers.
-There are a few ways you can detect bots that might intend on abusing your web application, though:
+There are a few ways you can detect bots that might intend to abuse your web application, though:

-* **Usage abnormalities** like unusually fast navigation or form completion is often an indicator of bot traffic.
+* Usage abnormalities like quick navigation or form completion are often an indicator of bot traffic.
-* **IP address blacklists** can be used to block all traffic from servers or geographies where bad bots are more likely to originate.
+* IP address blocklists can block all traffic from servers or geographies where bad bots are more likely to originate.
-* **Suspicious URL requests** such as users randomly trying paths on your site in an attempt to find unsecured login or admin pages might indicate a bot.
+* Suspicious URL requests such as users randomly trying paths on your site to find unsecured login or admin pages might indicate a bot.
-* **Machine learning models** can be trained to detect likely bots based on other known bot traffic.
+* Machine learning models can detect likely bots based on other known bot traffic.
-* **Fingerprinting** allows you to track **known** users (even without cookies) and implement deterrents to bots without a known fingerprint.
-Fingerprinting can also help you spot many requests that come from a single bot attempting to obscure its IP address or origin.
+* Fingerprinting allows you to track known users (even without cookies) and implement deterrents to bots without a known fingerprint.
+Fingerprinting can also help you spot many requests from a single bot attempting to obscure its IP address or origin.

-Bots are getting [much more sophisticated](https://datadome.co/bot-management-protection/bot-detection-how-to-identify-bot-traffic-to-your-website/), so you’ll likely have to use more than one of these techniques, especially if your company is a high-value target like a financial institution, payment processor, or large enterprise.
+Bots are getting [much more sophisticated](https://datadome.co/bot-management-protection/bot-detection-how-to-identify-bot-traffic-to-your-website/), so you'll likely have to use more than one of these techniques, especially if your company is a high-value target like a financial institution, payment processor, or large enterprise.

 ## Detecting Bot Traffic with Fingerprint

 While it's worth learning about all the above bot detection methods (and probably others), I will focus on fingerprinting for the remainder of this article.
 [Browser fingerprinting](/blog/what-is-browser-fingerprinting/) uses hardware details, browser extensions, WebGL behavior, [and many other factors](/blog/browser-fingerprinting-techniques/) to generate a unique visitor ID for each user on your site.

 When a user signs up or confirms their email address, you can use a library like  [Fingerprint](/) to create and associate this visitor ID with the user.
-When someone comes back to your site and attempts to log in, you can block the attempt or force them to perform a second authentication factor if their fingerprint doesn't match the one known for this user.
+Then, when someone comes back to your site and attempts to log in, you can block the attempt or force them to perform a second authentication factor if their fingerprint doesn't match the one known to this user.

 In this article, I'll show you how to use Fingerprint in a [ReactJS](https://reactjs.org/) web application to fingerprint your users.
 Then, I'll show you how to create a script that detects likely bots using a [custom React hook](https://reactjs.org/docs/hooks-custom.html).
-Using this detection method, you can force bots to perform extra verification like captchas or two-factor authentication.
+Using this detection method, you can force bots to perform extra verification like captchas or two-factor authentication.\

-You can follow along with each step along the way [or get the finished code on GitHub](https://github.com/karllhughes/fingerprintjs-bot-detection).
-While I won't go into detail on all the server-side code you might need to implement, I will give you a starting point for implementing bot detection using client-side fingerprinting.
+You can follow each step along the way [or get the finished code on GitHub](https://github.com/karllhughes/fingerprintjs-bot-detection).
+While I won't go into detail on all the server-side code you might need to implement; I will give you a starting point for implementing bot detection using client-side fingerprinting.

 ### Setting up the Project